msa-em/nanocartography/05_discussion.md

 poles.
-Whether tilt stages will ever be developed that provide the precision to accurately discriminate between the (200) or (400) Kikuchi lines is beyond the scope of this paper, but similar methodologies could be developed if and when this ever becomes reality.
+Whether tilt stages will ever be developed that provide the precision to accurately discriminate between the (200) or (400) Kikuchi lines is beyond the scope of this paper, but similar methodologies could be developed if and when this becomes reality.
 Even so, given the tendency for local sample foiling and misorientations, even with the most accurate stages this type of tilting may never be practical.